Media Directionality

 public void onFailure(String error) { /* handle error */ }

-You can also control sending without renegotiation by replacing the sender’s track or disabling it via MediaStreamTrack.setEnabled(false)
+You can also control sending without renegotiation by replacing the sender’s track or disabling it via MediaStreamTrack.setEnabled(false).
+However, the negotiated direction in SDP remains the same until you renegotiate.

 Common patterns and tips